patbarry29/chatbot-accessibility-evaluator/README.md

 - Check these tested elements to see if they are contained within the chatbot element defined by the user.

 #### Possible Implementation
-This detailed description can be found in the [RuleResult.vue](./src/popup/components/RuleResult.vue) module.
+- This detailed description can be found in the [RuleResult.vue](./src/popup/components/RuleResult.vue) module.

 ```html
 <highlight-code lang="html">{{element.htmlCode}}</highlight-code>
 ```

-`element.htmlCode` is the relevant code here.
+- `element.htmlCode` is the relevant code here.
 It contains the element that was evaluated.

-Once the element is found, it just has to be checked if it is contained within the chatbot element.
+- Currently the results are filtered in [`content.ts`](./src//content/content.ts).
+  - To filter the results the correct way, they must be filtered after the detailed descriptions are generated in [Loading.vue](./src/popup/router/pages/Loading.vue).

 ### Implement Voice Input and Output Detection
 #### Request User to Input Voice
+I tried to implement code that could:
+1. Click the voice input button to start the microphone.
+2. Play the audio clip from the audio folder while the mic is on.
+3. Capture the clip playing from the loud speakers into the microphone so the chatbot could capture the input.

+However, I was unable to find anyway to implement this that worked.
+Leticia suggested to request the user to speak a certain phrase out loud.

+#### Possible Implentation
+- Create a new page in the `src/popup/routes/` directory.
+(I have already created the empty file `VoiceInput.vue`).
+- On this page, there should be a `<p>` and a `<button>`.
+The p tag contains the request to the user and the button should be clicked when the user is finished speaking.
+- The script contains the code to transition to the `/loading` route when the button is clicked.

+### Retrieving Output of Chatbot
+The extension should be able to retrieve the audio output of the chatbot and use a speech to text service to store the output and compare it to the expected output.
+The expected output is usually displayed in a text format on the screen.

+This can be broken into simpler tasks, including:

+- Detecting if the chatbot is outputting audio.
+  - If yes, can be stated to have voice output capabilities.
+- Find a way to capture the voice output of the chatbot, but this is more complex.

-### Replace Best Practices Checks with checks from chatbot package from qualweb
+### Replace Best Practices Package with Chatbot Package
+Currently, the extension is importing the `best-practices` package from the qualweb repo.
+I forked the repo and implemented additional rules in the package that the extension is using.

+However, Carlos has added a new package, called `cui-checks`, which should be the one used.
+The code implemented in rule [`QW_BP30`](https://github.com/patbarry29/qualweb/blob/main/packages/best-practices/src/best-practices/QW-BP30.ts) should be imported to `cui-checks`.
+Then the dependencies in this project can be updated to use the rule coming from the correct package.

 ### Check Readability of Chatbot Responses
-Use ChatGPT API to check the readability of the response
+Use ChatGPT API to check the readability of the response.
+The response given by the chatbot must above a certain readability level.

+We decided to attain the level of a response by feeding it to the ChatGPT API after fetching it from the webpage.

+If the level is over the recommended level we can try asking the chatbot to respond with a more readable response.